 ArcGIS Configurable Apps

 ArcGIS Configurable Apps templates allow you to build web apps from your web maps, scenes, and groups without having to write code.
 Choose from a comprehensive set of templates to create and share focused apps based on your goals and the needs of your audience.
-You can also download templates from your portal, alter them, and deploy them in your own web server.
+You can also download templates, alter them, and deploy them in your own web server.

 ArcGIS Experience Builder